 GOSA presents the findings of the DRC analyses, along with recommendations, annually to the State Board of Education (SBOE).
 These recommendations, which the SBOE votes to approve, include requiring LEAs to conduct internal investigations to determine the causes of testing irregularities via an inquiry form.
 GOSA may also recommend that schools rotate teachers during test administration, so that they administer the test to students they have not taught.
-In addition, GOSA may place state monitors in these flagged schools during the Spring 2019 Georgia Milestones administration.
+In addition, GOSA may place state monitors in these flagged schools during the Spring 2024 Georgia Milestones administration.

-Schools may receive a flag for each analysis for a maximum of four flags.
+Schools may receive a flag for each analysis for a maximum of three flags.
 GOSA will flag any school receiving two or more flags for the assessment audit.
 GOSA will notify LEAs of any flagged schools and request all flagged schools to complete an inquiry form.

-The school's testing coordinator will complete the inquiry form providing details about the school's 2017-2018 Georgia Milestones, 2018-2019 GAA 2.0, and 2018-2019 ACCESS and Alternate ACCESS for ELLs 2.0 administrations.
-Testing coordinators will also provide the testing plan and logistics for the Spring 2019 Georgia Milestones administration in preparation for a potential test monitoring visit.
+The school's testing coordinator will complete the inquiry form providing details about the school's 2022-2023 Georgia Milestones, 2022-2023 GAA 2.0, and 2022-2023 ACCESS and Alternate ACCESS for ELLs 2.0 administrations.
+Testing coordinators will also provide the testing plan and logistics for the Spring 2024 Georgia Milestones administration in preparation for a potential test monitoring visit.

 GOSA will also send the inquiry form to schools who require further attention based on the results of previous audit years.
-State charter schools that opened in the last two academic years are included in the assessment audit and will also complete the inquiry form, excluding the portion related to the 2017-2018 Georgia Milestones administration.
+State charter schools that opened in the last two academic years are included in the assessment audit and will also complete the inquiry form, excluding the portion related to the Georgia Milestones administration during the year in which they were not operating.